Opentrons/opentrons/api/docs/source/cookbook.rst

       tip_racks=[tiprack_1],
       trash_container=trash)

-  # create a list of staggered wells for each row,
+  # create a list of alternating wells for each row,
   # first starting from A then starting from B:
   # [A1-O1, B1-P1, A2-O2, B2-P2, A3-O3, B3-P3, ...]